 How was it allowed?

 For American readers, hearing that a cruise ship just sailed with 1200 travelers on it will probably come as quite a shock.
-As many of you know, the CDC recently extended its No Sail Order (LINK TO ARTICLE), meaning that ships above a certain number of passengers are unable to sail.
+As many of you know, the CDC recently extended its No Sail Order, meaning that ships above a certain number of passengers are unable to sail.
 However, we must remember that the CDC is a United States federal organization whose rulings do not apply worldwide.
 This means that larger ships in other countries may or may not be allowed to sail; in Germany’s case, this ship could.
 It is also important to note that the ship, despite sailing internationally and over towards Norway, never actually stopped and disembarked anywhere.
 This means that the guests on the ship were simply there for a bout of scenic sailing and were not risking spreading the virus to anyone in foreign nations.

 How did it go?